Philadelphia Reckless Driving Ticket Lawyer

 - Driving while under the influence of illegal substances

 Reckless Driving vs. Careless Driving

-People sometimes wonder why they received the more serious reckless driving charge as opposed to Careless Driving.
-The reason is that the ticketing officer believed the individual was "willful[ly]" driving dangerously, as opposed to acting negligently.
-"Willfull" is the key factor and is therefore the element your attorney should focus on is attempting to disprove whenever possible in order to beat a reckless driving ticket.
+People sometimes wonder why they received the more serious reckless driving charge, rather than the charge of Careless Driving.
+The reason is that the ticketing officer believed the individual was “willful[ly]” driving dangerously, as opposed to acting negligently.
+“Willfull” is the key factor and is therefore the element your attorney should focus on is attempting to disprove whenever possible in order to beat a reckless driving ticket.